This website is best viewed in a browser that supports web standards.

 This information could include scholarship/financial assistance information, billing statements from Cashiering and notices from the Registrar as well as campus-wide emails.

-Undergraduate students wishing to supersede a course should be aware of the Supersede Policy (complete policy shown below).
-A summary of the rules effective Spring 2013 include:
+Undergraduate students wishing to supersede a course should be aware of the Supersede Policy.
+The complete policy is shown below, but a summary follows:

 A student who has received a grade of “C”, “D”, or “F” in a course may repeat a course in an effort to raise the grade, provided in the meantime the student has not completed a more advanced course for which the repeated course is a prerequisite.
 A student may supersede a given class at most two times, providing up to three opportunities to complete the given class.
 When a course is repeated, all of grades will appear on the student’s record, but only the highest grade earned will be used in determining the cumulative grade point average.
-A petition for superseding, obtained in the Office of the Registrar, must be completed and returned at the time of registration for the course, which may be no earlier than the date of the last opening window for pre-registration.
+A petition for superseding, available online through CatPAWS, must be completed prior to registration for the course.
+Students will register for superseding courses during the normal registration period.

 A five-hour course may be superseded by a four-hour course if the five-hour course is no longer taught and the four-hour course is essentially the same in content as defined by the department which originated the five-hour course.
 Similar procedures apply to a four-hour course which has been changed to three hours.

 A student will not be allowed to supersede a grade earned at Northwest by completing an equivalent course at another institution.

 Students must petition the Committee on Admissions and Advanced Standing for exceptions to the above policies.
 Petition forms are available in the Office of the Registrar, and online at www.nwmissouri.edu/registrar.

 A student with veterans’ benefits must advise the coordinator of Veterans’ Affairs when he or she plans to supersede a grade.